By Ibraheem Dulmeer, LEASE Legal Adviser, and Nick Dyson, partner at Blacks Solicitors LLP

 The form that needs to be filled in to send to the Tribunal can be found on the LEASE park home website.
-There is a fee of £155 payable when you file the application.
+There is a fixed fee of £100 payable when you file the application.
+If the tribunal decides to hold a hearing you will have to pay a fixed hearing fee of £200 when you receive notice of the hearing date.
 The form is relatively straightforward and requires the QRA to provide evidence that it satisfies the above conditions together with any correspondence that has been exchanged with the park owner.

 There have been a number of reported decisions in the Tribunal on this topic.
 The decisions highlight that a park owner must recognise a QRA if it meets the above conditions irrespective of their personal opinion on the QRA or its members.